2023-VMware-Hackathon-HomeTeam/One-stop-shop-to-accelerate-learning-VMware-AI-ML/README.md

 ### CPU, RAM, Storage

-## Quickstart guide for a homelab with no GPU but still have fun
+## Quickstart guide for a homelab (any caveats?) but still have fun
 https://williamlam.com/2023/05/google-coral-usb-edge-tpu-accelerator-on-esxi.html